streetchief/chocolate-factory/README.md

 - [Rollup](https://rollupjs.org/guide/en) - Import and merge all modules required for building a single file module.

 ## Issues

 - TypeScript error in `calculator.ts`, but it should not cause application errors.
 - No ESLint so we are missing some consistency in spacing, string identifiers, etc.
 - Parsing a CSV is an order of magnitude longer than most of the other tests, and might be excessively long, especially with a larger file.

 ## Notes/Optimizations

 - XLSX supports streams if needed for future optimizations; batching is also a possibility.
 - bonusPackQuantity and purchaseQuantity use the same operation, could be abstracted.

 ## Backlog

 - Add ESlint config.
 - Add environmental config support.
 - Support fully featured logging with configurations and convert `console` calls to use logger.
 - Bonus rules should take a config and build functions instead of functions directly.
 - File Parser could take config for path and sheet headers.
 - Need to add some tests for error handling, esp. in index.ts

-## Final Thoughts
-Thanks for taking the time to look over this module, I hope you found it interesting!